jro1311/linux_docs/help/bash_script_templates/battery_bash_script.md

 # Sets the script to exit immediately when any error, unset variable, or pipeline failure occurs
 set -euo pipefail

-# Function to check for battery presence
+# Function to check for battery
 check_battery() {
     if [ -d /sys/class/power_supply/BAT0 ] || [ -d /sys/class/power_supply/BAT1 ]; then
         return 0  # Battery detected